 Contract Assets

-Balance as of December 31, 2020 \$ 144
+\$144

-Amounts reclassified to receivables (43)
+(43)

-Revenues recognized 36
+36

-Amounts previously held-for-sale 12
+12

-Balance as of September 30, 2021 \$ 149
+\$149

 Contract Assets

+Contract Assets

-Balance as of December 31, 2019 \$ 174
+Balance as of December 31, 2019 \$174

 Amounts reclassified to receivables (63)

 Revenues recognized 49

-Balance as of September 30, 2020 \$ 160
+Balance as of September 30, 2020 \$160

 Contract Liabilities

 We record contract liabilities when consideration is received or due prior to the satisfaction of the performance obligations.
 We record contract liabilities in Other current liabilities and Other noncurrent liabilities in the Consolidated Balance Sheets.
 These contract liabilities primarily relate to upfront consideration received or due for equipment service plans and the Illinois ZEC program that introduces a cap on the total consideration to be received by us.
 The following tables provide a rollforward of the contract liabilities reflected in the Consolidated Balance Sheets for the nine months ended September 30, 2021 and 2020.